 Why Use Bridges to Recovery Residential Treatment for Panic Disorder?

 A residential treatment program for panic disorder, such as the treatment program at Bridges to Recovery, offers many advantages over similar treatment offered in an out-patient setting.
-To begin with, the residential treatment model enables individuals suffering from panic disorder to take a “time out” in their lives to spend time addressing the underlying causes perpetuating their experience of panic disorder.
+To begin with, the residential panic attack treatment model enables individuals suffering from panic disorder to take a “time out” in their lives to spend time addressing the underlying causes perpetuating their experience of panic disorder.
 During their time at Bridges to Recovery, these individuals can spend time journaling, attending both private and group therapy sessions, engaging in physical exercise and cultural outings, and learning new ways of thinking to replace automatic negative thoughts with more realistic and constructive thoughts and perceptions.